If you’re heading to the restaurant for a business meal, it’s good to know the rules that apply to get a tax deduction.

 The TCJA, beginning Jan.
 1, 2018, made expenses for entertainment, amusement or recreation expenses for clients and business associates nondeductible.

-- If food and beverages are provided during or at an entertainment activity, then they’re bought separately from the entertainment, or their cost is stated separately from the cost of the entertainment on one or more bills, invoices, or receipts.
+If food and beverages are provided during or at an entertainment activity, then they must be bought separately from the entertainment, or their cost is stated separately from the cost of the entertainment on one or more bills, invoices, or receipts.
 The food and beverage charge can’t be inflated to circumvent the entertainment disallowance rule.

 Proving that Your Business Meals Qualify